Cpl Daniel Peterson

 Sustaining traumatic amputations to both of his legs, Cpl Peterson also had a fractured pelvis; the broken bones and shrapnel from the blast causing further internal injuries as he awaited aid.
 Placing tourniquets on his own legs, Cpl Peterson was then treated by the Corpsman as his team carried him away from the tree line and prepared to be evacuated.

-Initially transported to Camp Dwyer, a twenty-minute helicopter ride, he was later airlifted to Landstuhl, Germany before beginning his treatments at multiple hospitals state-side including: Bethesda Naval Medical Center, Palo Alto Rehab Hospital, Balboa Naval Hospital, and Brooke Army Medical Center.
+Initially transported to Camp Dwyer, a 20-minute helicopter ride, he was later airlifted to Landstuhl, Germany, before beginning his treatments at multiple hospitals state-side including: Bethesda Naval Medical Center, Palo Alto Rehab Hospital, Balboa Naval Hospital, and Brooke Army Medical Center.

 Cpl Peterson enjoys swimming, video games, and going to the range.
 In 2018, Daniel started a seven-month welding specialist program at the Houston campus of the Tulsa Welding School.
 The program included hands-on training for structural welding, fluxcore welding, pipe welding, along with instruction focused on career and welding certification preparation.
 He is passionate about off-roading/rock crawling and does a lot of work on his own jeep for this purpose.
 He excited to have started his own business working on jeeps and trucks.